steve-ad-s/crypto-dictionary/candlesticks/TweezerTops.md

 The Tweezer Top pattern signifies a struggle at a peak where the bulls are unable to push prices any higher.

 1.  **First Candle (Bullish):** Typically, the first candle is a strong bullish candle that continues the uptrend, making a new high.
 2.  **Second Candle (Bearish):** The second candle attempts to surpass the high of the first candle but fails, reaching the exact same high before reversing.
-The second candle can be of any type, but a bearish candle (like a [[Hanging Man]] or a [[Shooting Star]]) makes the pattern more potent.
+The second candle can be of any type, but a bearish candle (like a [[HangingMan]] or a [[ShootingStar]]) makes the pattern more potent.

 The core of this pattern is the rejection of a specific price level.
 The bulls pushed the price up, but the bears met them with equal or greater force at that exact level, pushing the price back down.
 This failure to make a new high suggests that the bullish momentum has stalled and a reversal may be imminent.